-Indicator 6.4.2 Indigenous habitat within, adjacent to and/or downstream of the management unit that supports or is likely to support rare or threatened species and may be affected by The Organisation's activities shall be identified in management planning.
-Refer to 6.1.1.
+6.4.3 Indigenous habitat within, adjacent to and/or downstream of the management unit that supports or is likely to support rare or threatened species and may be affected by The Organisation's activities is identified in management planning.

+Guidance: Refer to 6.1.1.

-Indicator 6.4.3 Potential impacts of management activities on rare and threatened species and their habitats are identified, and management activities are modified to avoid negative impacts on the viability of the populations.
-Refer to 6.2.1.
+6.4.4 Potential impacts of management activities on rare and threatened species and their habitats are identified, and management activities are modified to avoid negative impacts on the viability of the populations.

+Guidance: Refer to 6.2.1.

-Indicator 6.4.4 Rare and threatened species and their habitats within the management unit are protected, including through the provision of habitat maintenance, Conservation zones, Protection areas, Connectivity, and other direct means for their survival and viability, such as species' recovery programs.
+- 6.4.5 Rare and threatened species and their habitats within the management unit are protected, including through the provision of habitat maintenance, conservation zones, protection areas, connectivity, and other direct means for their survival and viability, such as species' recovery programs. - 6.4.6 Hunting, fishing, trapping and collection of rare or threatened species is prevented.

-Indicator 6.4.5 The need for wildlife corridors for rare and threatened species shall be assessed within the ecological landscape and managed.

-Wildlife corridors for rare and threatened species are:
+- 6.4.7 The need for wildlife corridors for rare and threatened species is assessed within the ecological landscape and existing and established corridors (based on the outcomes of the assessment) are managed to promote the viability of these species). - 6.4.8 Wildlife corridors for rare and threatened species are:

-- 1) identified on management maps - 2) Wildlife corridors for rare and threatened speciesidentified within production areas are detailed in harvest plans with appropriate management actions considered, including: - a.
-Planning of size and spacing of harvest areas to assist movement of rare and threatened species species; and - b.
-Protection of species when discovered.
+- 1) identified on management maps and - 2) wildlife corridors for rare and threatened species identified within production areas are detailed in harvest plans with appropriate management actions considered